adamavenir/villager.io-old/README.md

 - List pending submissions
 - Moderate submitted entries
 - Probably some other stuff
+- ★ for favorites
+- Curated lists

 ## Todo:
+- Show lists a place/group appears on
+- Show groups a person is a member of
+- Fallback avatars
 - Custom avatars, upload images
 - Projects
 - CSRF
-- ★ for favorites
-- Curated lists
 - Ability to be a member or admin of a group
 - Suggest changes
 - Email notifications